RustCrypto/AEADs/chacha20poly1305/README.md

 is also widely used as a cryptographically secure random number generator, including internal use by the Rust standard library.

-## Performance Notes

-By default this crate will use portable software implementations of the underlying ChaCha20 and Poly1305 ciphers it's based on.

-When targeting modern x86/x86_64 CPUs, use the following `RUSTFLAGS` to take advantage of AVX2 acceleration:

-    RUSTFLAGS="-Ctarget-feature=+avx2"

-Ideally target the `haswell` or `skylake` architectures as a baseline:

-    RUSTFLAGS="-Ctarget-cpu=haswell -Ctarget-feature=+avx2"

 ## Security Notes

 This crate has received one [security audit by NCC Group][5], with no significant